polygraphene/android_device_lenovo_TB320FC/README.md

 ```

 4. Apply patches
 This step is required as of October 2024.
-If [those patches](https://gerrit.twrp.me/q/topic:%22drm-fix-new-topology%22) are already merged in official repository, skip it.
+Skip it if [those patches](https://gerrit.twrp.me/q/topic:%22drm-fix-new-topology%22) are merged in the official repository.
-Those patches solve a display issue that the bottom of display are grayed out.
+Those patches solve a problem with the bottom of the screen not showing properly.
 ```
 cd bootable/recovery
 git fetch https://gerrit.twrp.me/android_bootable_recovery refs/changes/83/7683/1 && git checkout FETCH_HEAD